Celiprolol tablets Celectol

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Celectol® 200 mg and 400 mg Tablets; Zentiva, The electronic Medicines Compendium.
-Dated January 2012.
+Manufacturer's PIL, Celectol® 200 mg and 400 mg Tablets; Neon Healthcare Ltd, The electronic Medicines Compendium.
+Dated July 2021.